Properties of moments of density for nonlocal mean field game equations with a quadratic cost function

 It is well known that in the case of pure diffusion and a quadratic cost function, one can find an explicit solution for the density in the form of a Gaussian function \cite{Guean2009}.
 In \cite{RN} an equation for the position of the maximum of density was obtained, which coincides for this case with the expectation.
 For the case of a jump diffusion, these two characteristics of the density function do not coincide.

 9. Since $\mathbb{E}(t)$ and $\mathbb{V}(t)$ are {observable} for real processes and can be estimated by statistical methods, we can propose a procedure for restoring the parameters of the cost functional under the assumption that the penalty term $g $ is quadratic.
 For example, assuming constant $a$ and $b$, one can use the formulas \eqref{aEp}, \eqref{aVp} or \eqref{aEm}, \eqref{aVm} depending on the oscillatory or non-oscillatory character of $\mathbb{E}(t)$ and $\mathbb{V}(t)$ in time.
-We can refer to \cite{Hommes}, \cite{Agliari} and their references to prove that both behaviors are possible.
+We can refer to \cite{Hommes}, \cite{Agliari} and their references to show that both types of behavior are possible.

 10. Acknowledgments.
 Supported by the Moscow Center for Fundamental and Applied Mathematics under the agreement №075-15-2019-1621.